Almyk/Medivia-VIP-List/README.md

 - Shows players' online status, level, voc and server
 - Updates online players in background (Drag list down to force update)
 - Notification when player logs in
+- Ability to change update frequency in settings
+- Disable notifications in settings

 # Planned Features